 Difference between Cost of Revenue and Cost of Goods Sold

 Usually, the terms Cost of Revenue and Cost of Goods Sold are used interchangeably.
 However, there is one fundamental difference that becomes the differentiator.
-Costs related to marketing and distribution are not taken into account in the cost of goods sold.
+Costs that relate to marketing and distribution are not a part of the account in the cost of goods sold.
 The main difference generally lies in their use.